Inukares/APIHangman/README.md

-Hangman the game based on random english word API.
-Created with React
+ - Hangman the game, features fetching random word from an API. **Go ahead and check it here:** [Amazing Hangman](https://inukares.github.io/APIHangman/)